tprasadt/InstaSafeZTAA.github.io/index.md

 <h2>Installation Guide</h2>

-<h3>Zero Trust Application Access -  Applications in the DMZ </h3>
+<h3>Zero Trust Application Access - With Applications in the DMZ </h3>

 This guide details how to quickly set up a working ZTAA environment.
+The control access has to be configured at the controller level, where as the application has to be onboarded via the gateway.

+<h3> Controller Configurations </h3>

 The following steps have to be performed by an admin user on the portal <companyname>.app.instasafe.io.

 <h4>Create Users</h4>